itsharex/anyproxyai/README.md

 [English](README.md) | [简体中文](README_CN.md)

-**💰 This tool is valued at $100 USD - developed with Claude AI assistance at equivalent cost**
+**💰 This tool is valued at $100 USD - developed with equivalent cost of Claude Opus 4.5 AI assistance**

 </div>